AndrewZinc/Biodiversity/README.md

 # BBBd - Belly Button Biodiversity Dashboard
 ![Jumbotron image](/static/img/dna-bacterias.jpg)
 ## Overview
-A research study has collected samples from the belly buttons of a variety of volunteer subjects.
+A research study has collected bacteria samples from the belly buttons of a variety of volunteer subjects.
 It is believed that one or more strains of this bacteria may become an ingredient in a novel food.

 This project developed a website that allows the user to interactively explore data about the bacteria discovered within the belly buttons of volunteers.